Royal Pains: Location

 Principal production of the show's pilot occurred in the Hamptons.
 However, other locations throughout Long Island were used, with Oheka Castle being the most prominent.
 Although actually located 60 miles to the west, in Huntington, Oheka served as the Hamptons home of Boris, the German nobleman who offers his guest house to Hank and Evan.
 In later episodes, exterior and aerial shots of Oheka are used to introduce scenes in the guest house.

 In one episode, a Long Beach drive-through convenience store, Dairy Barn, was used as a fictional hot dog stand; a sign can be seen in the opening of that scene.
 Also, several scenes were shot on the bay side of Point Lookout.
 Other places used as fictional Hamptons locations include Northport Village in the Town of Huntington, Old Westbury Gardens, Freeport's Nautical Mile, which served as the exterior and parking lot of Hampton Heritage Hospital (in one scene, Freeport's charter coat can be seen across the bay) Caumsett State Historic Park and Oyster Bay Town Hall, which was transformed into the entrance of the Hamptons Heritage Hospital emergency room.
 Catalina Beach Club in Atlantic Beach, New York was transformed for the pilot episode into the fictional Hampt Inn, the hotel Hank and Evan stayed in upon their arrival in the Hamptons.
 Downtown Locust Valley, another haunt of the wealthy on Long Island's Gold Coast, plays downtown East Hampton in at least one episode (where Evan and Paige go shopping), with interior shots in a store as well as street scenes.
 Other areas of filming include Roslyn, New York and Manhasset, New York, where the North Hempstead, New York Town Hall was used as a police station.

 For several beach scenes, West Neck Beach (Huntington) was used and a food shopping scene was filmed in Southdown Market in Huntington.
 Huntington Hospital was used for Hamptons Heritage Hospital.

 Two episodes of the second season take place in Cuba, but were filmed in Puerto Rico.
 The third episode (Lawson Translation) of the fifth season is set and was also shot in Budapest, Hungary.

+Both Lawson and his girlfriend Casey drive identical Saab 900 convertibles.